-YEAR 1 - PSHE Term Autumn Spring Summer Deliberate Practice (Skills) understand what consent is, how to give an understand the importance of physical heal understand the difference between healthy their emotions. understand how to keep themselves safe an thers and of self-respect. /alues and how we should use these in our lives. d refuse consent th and mental wellbeing and and unhealthy choices, including the impact mentally on Deliberate Practise Vocabulary: British Values, Tolerance, Acceptance, democracy, individual liberty, rule of law, Prevent, respect, relationships, growth mind set, talent, skill, Knowledge Assessment Relationships Assessment Questions: Living in the wider world Assessment Questions: Health and wellbeing Assessment Questions: PSHE questions: Can children explain what they like/dislike and what are they good at?
+Deliberate Practice (Skills) understand the importance of positive and understand the importance of respecting of understand the Whitley Values and British understand what consent is, how to give a understand the importance of physical hea understand the difference between health understand how to keep themselves safe a understand the growth mind-set and ment skill, Relationships Living in the wider world Health and wellbeing Knowledge Assessment Questions: Assessment Questions: Assessment Questions: PSHE Assessment questions: Can children explain what they like/dislike and what are they good at?
 Do children know what makes them special and what are their strengths?
 Do children know they are unique, what are their personal qualities or features?
 Can children identify are they similar or different to others?
 Do children know the different groups they belong to?
 Can children identify people who love and cares for you?
 Can children identify how others make them feel loved and cared for?
 Can children identify what is the same and different about families?
 Can children explain what families might enjoy doing together?
 Do children know who they would tell if there was something that worried them about your family?
 Can children explain what is bullying?
 What is the difference between kind and unkind behaviour?
-DO the children know the difference between rude, mean or bullying?
+Do the children know the difference between rude, mean or bullying?
 Can children name some responsibilities they have at school?
 And at home?
-Can children explain how people need to be cared for?
-Can children explain how animals need to be cared for?
-Can children say some ways in which we need to care for the environment?
-What can harm the global environment?
-How can we care for it?
 Can children identify some of their own strengths?
 What strengths they admire in others?
-Do children know what strengths they would need to be a doctor?
-A teacher?
-An engineer?
+What possibilities are there for the children based on their strengths and interests?
 Who helps us in the community?
 What jobs do they do?
+How do we contribute to looking after our community?
+What other types of people live within our community?
+How can we look after the world in which we live?
 Can children you use the correct names for parts of the body?
 Do children know what parts of the body are covered by underwear and are private?
 Do children know what being healthy means?
 Can children name special people who help them to stay healthy?
 Do children know how medicines and vaccinations help us to stay healthy?
-Why do some people need to take medicines every day?
-Which people in our community help us to stay safe?
 Which people in our community help other people?
 Who can help them if they become lost?
 What would you say?
+Who can help them if they ever don't feel safe?
+What would you say?
 Who can you ask for help to feel safe at school?
 Who would you ask?
 What would you say?
 Do you know what to do if there is an emergency?
 What would you say?
-Vocabulary Relationships: Special, strengths, friends, unique, qualities, features, similar, loved, cared for, same, different, fun, worry, share, bullying - rude, mean, different, dilemma, responsibility, challenge, unhelpful, helpful, behaviour, problem, co- operative, feelings, worried, excited, nervous, angry, same different, emotion, loss, challenge, different, kind, unkind, worry, skills, talents, resilience, kindness, friendship, gratitude, respect, tolerance Living in the wider world: community, help, save, choices, jobs, Respect Responsible Rules, global, environment, citizen, strength, skill, talent, reciprocity, teamwork, resourceful, courage, resilience, honesty, Health and Wellbeing: penis, vagina, healthy, unhealthy, substance,, harmful, rules, dangerous, ,food, drink, celebration, , same, different, choice, active, protect, damage, sun, effect, games, safety, cultures, real, imaginary, danger, secret, trust, good touch, bad touch, unsafe worried, private, police, doctors, nurses, teachers, ambulance, fire brigade, medicines, allergic, courage, gratitude, democracy, rules
+Vocabulary Relationships:, behaviour, problem, co- operative, feelings, worried, excited, nervous, angry, same different, emotion, loss, challenge, different, kind, unkind, worry, skills, talents, resilience, kindness, friendship, gratitude, respect, tolerance Living in the wider world: community, help, , , save, choices, jobs, Respect Responsible Rules, global, environment, citizen, strength, skill, talent, reciprocity, teamwork, resourceful, courage, resilience, honesty, Health and Wellbeing: penis, vagina, healthy, unhealthy, substance,, harmful, rules, dangerous, ,food, drink, celebration, , same, different, choice, active, protect, damage, sun, effect, games, safety, cultures, real, imaginary, danger, secret, trust, good touch, bad touch, unsafe worried, private, police, doctors, nurses, teachers, ambulance, fire brigade, medicines, allergic, courage, gratitude, democracy, rules